Tree Pod Burial Explained: Becoming a Tree After Death

 Thinking about the environment

 When considering the best way to become a tree, environmental impact should be at the forefront of our minds.
-With human composting, not only is the end product healthy and positive for trees, the underlying process is also natural and net carbon neutral.
+With human composting, not only is the end product healthy and positive for trees, the underlying process is also natural and produces no net CO2.
 Earth’s facility uses 100% renewable energy, avoiding the pollution caused by cremation.

 The beauty of human composting